 - Provide a valid local business tax receipt for St. Lucie County AND if your business is operated in the City of Port St. Lucie, the City of Fort Pierce or the Town of St. Lucie Village provide a business tax receipt for the applicable municipality (this is commonly known as an occupational license or business license).

 - Be current on all St. Lucie County property tax obligations thru Tax Year 2018.

 - Be expected to be fully operational after local and all state or local emergency guidelines restricting business operations are lifted.

 - Business is for-profit and privately owned.

-- No owner, officer, partner or principal has been convicted of a financial crime within the last 3 years.
+- Attest that no owner, officer, partner or principal has been convicted of a financial crime within the last 3 years.

 Note: this is a grant program, no payback is required.
 These funds may be considered taxable income, so please contact your financial advisor for guidance.
 Each applicant will be limited to a single application per company or partnership.
 A 1099 may be issued for awarded grant funds.

 If your business does not qualify for this grant, contact us for no cost COVID-19-related consulting services to help your business grow and succeed, or call 772.336.6285.